kperrine/minutesynth/docs/reference.md

 ## Helper Functions

-When `minutesynth.js` is included into HTML, a couple of global helper functions are created.
+A couple of internal helper functions are in `minutesynth.js`.
+You can expose and reuse them if you find them handy:

 **`$A(source, target)`:** Assign: Copies contents of `source` to `target` and returns result.
 It is used to allow shorthand late-binding self-references from within objects by calling `Object.assign()`.